CEE Banking Sectors: In crisis and recovery mode at the same time

 Overall, we expect a profitability drop by 30-50% in 2020 and 2021 compared to a non-COVID scenario.
 The profitability drops in the CE/SEE markets could be at the higher end of this range.

-For 2020 and 2021, we continue to expect Return on Equity to be in the single-digit range of 4-9% in most CE/SEE markets, with possibly more downside risks in 2021 than in 2020.
+For 2020 and 2021, we continue to expect return on equity to be in the single-digit range of 4-9% in most CE/SEE markets, with possibly more downside risks in 2021 than in 2020.
 Overall, a low double-digit RoE in CEE banking would be still possibly feasible in 2020 and 2021, but only when and if the EE markets and Russia continue to perform.

-In the first half of 2020, Return on Equity was still around 15% or moderately below the previous year's figures (~14% in Russia, ~26% in Ukraine).
+In the first half of 2020, return on equity was still around 15% or moderately below the previous year's figures (~14% in Russia, ~26% in Ukraine).
 In this respect, we believe that a double-digit RoE is possible here in 2020 and that the positive earnings differential between the EE and CE/SEE region could remain at around 9-10 percentage points.
-In this respect, the EE region could once again become a major revenue driver for some leading Western CEE banks in 2020, as it was in 2011-2013, when the banking sectors of the CE/SEE region suffered from the double dip recession in the context of the euro area crisis, with a single-digit RoE, while the RoE in the EE region remained double-digit.
+In this respect, the EE region could once again become a major revenue driver for some leading Western CEE banks in 2020, as it was in 2011-2013, when the banking sectors of the CE/SEE region suffered from the double-dip recession in the context of the euro area crisis, with a single-digit RoE, while the RoE in the EE region remained double-digit.

 During the Global Financial Crisis or the Russia/Ukraine crisis, earnings ratios naturally turned in favour of the CE/SEE banking sectors.
 Overall, the sketched earnings patterns show, that diversification across the whole CEE region remains a viable business strategy.
 Moreover, one has to stress that unconventional monetary policy measures in CE/SEE have not yet achieved such market-distorting effects or dimensions like in Western Europe and are not expected to achieve them, which is why the yield curves are still steeper here.